tedhudek/sandbox/eight-essential-tips.md

 Ngan- kark, martin, dan
-audience as hero, tips to help them through conflict call to action? obstacle to surmount? what is vs. what could be?
+audience as hero, tips to help them through conflict call to action? obstacle to surmount? what is vs. what could be? content as part of the product, informed by data; data driven; contextual data; using data to focus on the most impactful content; Martin's priorities?
 -->